 We decided to start by staying close to home a few times to figure it out.

-My Glamping list:
+My ultimate camping list:

-If you think about it, Glamping makes more sense than camping in hot humid Mississippi, so the number one thing on my list is our travel trailer, but an appropriate shelter is key.
+If you think about it, Glamping makes more sense than camping in hot humid Mississippi, so the number one thing on my list is our travel trailer, an appropriate shelter is key.

 Glampers need an escape and protection from the elements.
 Air conditioning in particular makes the spring and summer’s hot wet heat bearable especially at night.